psipred/psipred_javascript/README.md

 # Adding new service functionality

-1. Ensure you have completed the adding new functionality steps for the psipred_webiste application
+1. Ensure you have completed the adding new functionality steps for the psipred_webiste application.
+Adding new model fields and updating the results panel template.
+Take a note of the new results panel value you added.

-2. In main.js update base vars and strings from var ractive = new Ractive({
+2. In main.js add new job to the end of job_list and a name to job_name
-      update job_list and job_names to add the new job type update initialisation_data to included new vars to hold the job results, to match the results panel in the webapp.
+3. Add new key(s) to initialisation_data to hold the results data for the job

-3. Update ractive.on('poll_trigger'), updating functions:
-      prepare_downloads_html():ractive_helpers/ractive_helpers.js
-      handle_results():ractive_helpers/ractive_helpers.js
-      set_downloads_panel():ractive_helpers/ractive_helpers.js

-4. Update the button toggles.
-Find these below ractive.on( 'downloads_active', function ( event ) {

-5. Update submit event at ractive.on('submit', and update_and_send_forms()
-      verify_and_send_forms : forms/forms_index.js

-6. Update resubmit event at ractive.on('resubmit', and clear_settings()
-      clear_settings(): ractive_helpers/ractive_helpers.js
-      needs to match up with the initialisers are the top of main.js (initialisation_data content)

-7. Update the watcher for the UUID at if(getUrlVars().uuid && uuid_match)

-8. Ensure the verify_form() correct handles all inputs
+4. Check if the active listeners need a new biod3 call (around line 280)
+5. for UUID submission/lookup add new button trigger (from line 370)

+6. In forms_index.js add new [job_name].checked to array in the verify_form() calls
+7. In the checked loop (line 36)  add any new button addition exceptions

+8. In parsers_index.js add any new parsers for the data files for your job.
+This will tie more closely to the parser calls in request_index.js see 13

+9. In ractive_helpers.js add new unsetter in the clear_settings() to match any keys you added in step 3 above.
+10. In prepare_downloads_html() add any exceptions for job types that have downloads of other types.
+11. In handle_results() add new if(result_dict.name === [DATA_FILE]) to handle the
+    news results file, adding to the downloads string, calling a process_file() etc.
+12. Update set_downloads_panel() to show the links for your downloads that your added in handle_results()

+13. In requests_index.js in process_file() add a new if for the new data type your want to parse see 8.